Steins;Gate: Characters

-Tennouji Yugo is Okabe's landlord, who owns a TV repair store beneath his apartment, living with his daughter, Nae.
+Yugo is Okabe's landlord, who owns a TV repair store beneath his apartment, living with his daughter, Nae.
 Okabe gives him the nickname "Mr. Braun" due to his passion for CRT TVs (known in Japan as "Braun-tube TVs").
 He is usually rough and impatient, especially when interacting with Okabe, but acts dotingly over his daughter and his TVs.
 He is the protagonist of the side-story manga, Steins;Gate: Onshū no Braunian Motion.